SmudgedWings/DescriptorReasoning_ACCV_2024/README.md

 ## Installation

-To set up the environment for training, run the following command to create a new conda environment with Python 3.9:
+To set up the environment for training, run the following command to create a new conda environment.
+We recommend using Python 3.9:

 ```bash
 conda create -n reason  python=3.9
 ```

 Activate the environment before proceeding:
 ```bash
 conda activate reason